aldettinger/camel-quarkus-workshop/README.md

 * Git >= 2.46.2 advised
 * A Java IDE like Eclipse, IntelliJ or VS Code, or at least a text editor like Vim
-* JDK 21 installed, please ensure that JAVA_HOME is configured appropriately (otherwise it leads to various sort of issues)
+* JDK 21 installed, please ensure that JAVA_HOME is configured appropriately and that the java compiler `javac` is accessible
 * Maven >= 3.9.8 advised
 * A favorite HTTP client like curl
 * [Podman](https://podman-desktop.io) or Docker >= 27.3.1 advised (if a container runtime is missing, no big deal, you only need it for part-7 and some concepts in part-5)